isomerpages/enterprisesg-bgr/_overseas-internships/Eligible Markets.md

 </details>
 </div>
 <p>The Global Ready Talent Programme will <u>not</u> support any overseas programmes
-to <u>developed markets</u> such as Western Europe, North America and developed Asia Pacific.</p>
+to developed markets such as Western Europe, North America and developed Asia Pacific.</p>